mustafamym/wsd-ecommerce/README.md

 2. Run Bash script to build Docker-Compose images: `./build-docker.sh`
 3. Go to `docker/app` location (where `docker-compose.yml` is located)
 4. Run Docker-Compose command to create and start application and database: `docker-compose up -d`
-5. When application starts, test API: `curl http://localhost:8080/api/vehicles`
-6. Run Docker-Compose command to stop and destory application and database: `docker-compose down`
+5. Run Docker-Compose command to stop and destory application and database: `docker-compose down`

 ##### Docker Compose commands:
 - `docker-compose up` - create and start Docker containers